akshithere/ideanest/README.md

 # IdeaNest

 IdeaNest is a web application designed to bridge the gap between innovators with great ideas, skilled individuals, and potential investors.
-Whether you have a groundbreaking concept, a unique skillset, or financial resources to invest, IdeaNest provides a platform for collaboration, networking, and turning ideas into reality.
+Whether you have a groundbreaking concept, a unique skillset, or financial resources to invest, IdeaNest provides a platform for collaboration, networking, and turning ideas into reality and many more.

 ## Features